xTunner/frontend/resources/assets/docs/ssh-between-build-containers.md

 -->

-When running a parallel build, we’ll populate each container with SSH credentials for the rest of the build containers of that build.
+When running a parallel build, we’ll populate each container with SSH credentials for the other containers running the build.

-The containers are indexed starting at 0, so to SSH into the container 7 from any other container you can do:
+The containers are indexed starting at 0, so to SSH into container 7 from any other container you can do:

 ```